algorembrant/WorldwideNationalDebt-Ranking/README.md

 ```

 ## Narrative with Explanation

-This section defines a function `narrative_with_explanation` that generates a readable text summary comparing the two selected countries.
-Its purpose is to provide context and interpretation of the numerical data and visualizations, making it easier for a user to understand the differences between countries without manually analyzing charts or tables.

 The function accepts three parameters: `df`, which is the summary DataFrame containing metrics and ranks; `main_country`, which is the primary country of interest; and `compare_country`, which is the secondary country for comparison.
 An empty list `statements` is initialized to collect the narrative strings.